-The meaning of Race-neutral includes, but not limited to the following:
+Race-neutral means include, but are not limited to the following:

-- 1. Arranging solicitations, times for the presentation of bids, quantities, specifications, and delivery schedules in ways that facilitate participation by DBEs and other small businesses and by making contracts more accessible to small businesses, by means such as those provided under §26.39. - Providing assistance in overcoming limitations such as inability to obtain bonding or financing (e.g., by such means as simplifying the bonding process, reducing bonding requirements, eliminating the impact of surety costs from bids, and providing services to help DBEs, and other small businesses, obtain bonding and financing) through website referrals; - 3.
-Providing technical assistance and other services through referrals; - 4.
-Carrying out information and communications programs on contracting procedures and specific contract opportunities (e.g., ensuring the inclusion of DBEs, and other small businesses, on recipient mailing lists for bidders; ensuring the dissemination to bidders on prime contracts of lists of potential subcontractors; providing information in languages other than English, where appropriate); - 5.
-Implementing a supportive services program to develop and improve immediate and long-term business management, record keeping, and financial and accounting capability for DBEs and other small businesses; - 6.
-Providing services to help DBEs, and other small businesses, improve long-term development, increase opportunities to participate in a variety of kinds of work, handle increasingly significant projects, and achieve eventual self-sufficiency;
+- (1) Arranging solicitations, times for the presentation of bids, quantities, specifications, and delivery schedules in ways that facilitate participation by DBEs and other small businesses and by making contracts more accessible to small businesses, by means such as those provided under §26.39. - (2) Providing assistance in overcoming limitations such as inability to obtain bonding or financing (e.g., by such means as simplifying the bonding process, reducing bonding requirements, eliminating the impact of surety costs from bids, and providing services to help DBEs, and other small businesses, obtain bonding and financing) through website referrals; - (3) Providing technical assistance and other services through referrals; - (4) Carrying out information and communications programs on contracting procedures and specific contract opportunities (e.g., ensuring the inclusion of

+DBEs, and other small businesses, on recipient mailing lists for bidders; ensuring the dissemination to bidders on prime contracts of lists of potential subcontractors; providing information in languages other than English, where appropriate);

-- 7. Establishing a program to assist new, start-up firms, particularly in fields in which DBE participation has historically been low; - 8.
-Ensuring distribution of the DBE directory, through print and electronic means, to the widest feasible universe of potential prime contractors; and - 9.
-Assisting DBEs, and other small businesses, to develop their capability to utilize emerging technology and conduct business through electronic media.
+- (5) Implementing a supportive services program to develop and improve immediate and long-term business management, record keeping, and financial and accounting capability for DBEs and other small businesses; - (6) Providing services to help DBEs, and other small businesses, improve longterm development, increase opportunities to participate in a variety of kinds of work, handle increasingly significant projects, and achieve eventual selfsufficiency; - (7) Establishing a program to assist new, start-up firms, particularly in fields in which DBE participation has historically been low; - (8) Ensuring distribution of the DBE directory, through print and electronic means, to the widest feasible universe of potential prime contractors; and - (9) Assisting DBEs, and other small businesses, to develop their capability to utilize emerging technology and conduct business through electronic media.